kachick/wait-other-jobs/README.md

   # lists should be given with JSON formatted array, do not specify both wait-list and skip-list
   #   - Each item should have a "workflowFile" field, and they can optionally have a "jobName" field.
   #   - If no jobName is specified, all the jobs in the workflow will be targeted.
+  #   - wait-list:
-  #   - wait-list: If the checkRun for the specified name is not found, this action raise errors by default.
+  #     - If the checkRun for the specified name is not found, this action raise errors by default.
-  #                You can disable this validation `optional: true`.
+  #       You can disable this validation with `"optional": true`.
+  #     - Wait for all event types by default, you can change with `"eventName": "EVENT_NAME_AS_push"`.
   wait-list: |
     [
       {
         "workflowFile": "ci.yml",
-        "jobName": "test"
+        "jobName": "test",
+        "eventName": "${{ github.event_name }}"
       },
       {
         "workflowFile": "release.yml",